Ibrahimelz/ASPS/README.md

 ### Reconnaissance:
 Nmap
 ### Vulnerability Assessment:
-OpenVAS, SerachSploit(optional, because it is used to find exploits based on the vulnerabilities we’ve identified with OpenVAS).
+Nessus, SearchSploit(optional, because it is used to find exploits based on the vulnerabilities we’ve identified with OpenVAS).
 ### Exploitation:
 MetaSploit, hydra(needed if there is a password on the target machine).
 ### Post-Exploitation: